 dconf reset /org/gnome/shell/app-switcher/current-workspace-onlyCode language: JavaScript (javascript)

-Switching the Windows Only on Current Workspace in GNOME Shell
+Switching the Windows Only on the Current Workspace in GNOME Shell

 Another fast and easy solution, without any installations/extensions, is to use Dconf Editor.

-Dconf Editor is a tool for viewing and editing a GNOME application’s internal settings.
-In addition, it enables the editing of options that are not visible in the interface of some applications.
+Dconf Editor is a tool for viewing and editing the internal settings of a GNOME application.
+In addition, it enables editing options that are not visible in the interfaces of some applications.

-However, be aware that It’s a powerful tool that, if misused, can break some applications, and you should only use it with that in mind.
+However, be aware that it’s a powerful tool that, if misused, can break some applications, so use it with that in mind.

 1. Install dconf-editor (already installed on current Debian/Ubuntu distributions):